RandolphVI/Hierarchical-Multi-Label-Text-Classification/README.md

 "labels": [5, 104+9, 512+9+128, 6535+9+128+661]}
 ```

-thus, the record should be construed as:
+Thus, the record should be construed as follows:

 ```
 {"id": "3930316",